 In addition to a walk, you can do peddling and ride a bike.
-Bike riding also requires a lot of energy which comes from the glucose in blood.
+Bike riding also requires a lot of energy which comes from the glucose in the blood.
 Hence, it also serves as an important means for lowering the sugar content in the body.

-Exercise is not about going to gym and burning fats over machines.
-It’s about doing fun filled activities which keep your body moving and enable it to use glucose from blood to get energy.
+Exercise is not about going to the gym and burning fats over machines.
+It’s about doing fun-filled activities which keep your body moving and enable it to use glucose from the blood to get energy.
 Swimming is a good habit as it requires a lot of energy (Stehouwer & Schaper, 2009).
 It not only uses additional glucose from the body but also helps in keeping your body strong and healthy.

 Row a Boat

 Rowing is also considered as a good exercise for people with diabetes.
 It enables you to enjoy and burn extra glucose side by side.
 It also helps in eliminating stress and anxiety which also result in high glucose level in the blood as your body prepares for fight or flight actions.
 Stress also leads to diabetes.
 Hence, rowing is a good option for diabetes patients as a method of lowering their sugar content.

-In the light of the above mentioned facts about diabetes, it can be said that it is not impossible to control it.
-Though there is never a complete end to this trouble, there are several ways in which you can reduce your suffering by adopting healthy lifestyle.
+In light of the above-mentioned facts about diabetes, it can be said that it is not impossible to control it.
+Though there is never a complete end to this trouble, there are several ways in which you can reduce your suffering by adopting a healthy lifestyle.
 Good food is necessary for your body whether you are a diabetes patient or not.
 If you start eating healthy food from now, you can push diabetes away in the future as well.
 Same is true for exercise and activities that keep you active.

 Silverstein, A., Silverstein, V., & Silverstein, R. (1994).
 Diabetes.
 Hillside, NJ, U.S.A.: Enslow Publishers.